Jean-Philippe-Brien/Hodor/README.md

 &emsp;&emsp;Class to create all struct of the game
 &emsp;&emsp;&emsp;-SoundData();

+# Tuto

 CREATE COINS
 &emsp;1-Make a prefab of the coin (prefab need to have Coin script on it and a trigger collider)
 &emsp;2-Go in (Asset/Resources/Coins) and create a new CoinData (ScriptableObject)
 &emsp;3-Fill data and include the prefab in coinPrefab
 &emsp;4-Enjoy

+Create level
+&emsp;1- Create a level in editor
+&emsp;3- Put level script on root of your level
+&emsp;4- Refer all Dependencie in inspector
+&emsp;5- Replace the level in LevelManager value with the new level

+# optimization idea
+1-Create interface for coin
+2-Make factory for coin
+3-Modify PlayerData to PlayerMovementData and make a mother abstract class call PlayerMovementData
+&emsp;Add abstract method call GetDirection
+&emsp;Advantage: can be used by player and a future ia